Last Updated on March 10, 2021 by Julia Wilson

 - Tumours and polyps: Surgery to remove polyps or tumours, chemotherapy as a follow up to cancer.
 Sadly the prognosis for oral tumours is poor.

 - Liver disease: Treatment depends on the cause.
-Surgery for some cases of portosystemic shunt.
+Surgery for some cases of a portosystemic shunt.
 Dietary modification and supportive care.

 - Kidney disease: Low protein diet and supportive care such as fluids to manage dehydration, anti-nausea medication and phosphorous binders.